rokde/laravel-starter-kit/docs/database-entity-relationship-diagram.md

 - A user can have many sessions
 - A user can have many notifications
 - A user can be assigned to many todos
+- A user can have many passkeys for passwordless authentication